Table of Contents[Hide][Show]

 First, our guide Evan met us at the entrance of the Metropolitan Museum.
 Then, in her capable hands, we searched for Harry Potter clues in the collection.
 We hunted for wands, golden goblets, magical creatures, and horcruxes.
 In Evan’s lively tour of the Museum, one room felt like the Hall of Prophecy.
 We experienced medieval rooms as if part of Hogwarts.
 Plus, we drew and played imaginative games as we explored.

 Later, I literally gasped out loud when I came face-to-face with an ancient Roman statue that was the spitting image of Voldemort at his most diabolical.
 To be honest, for a moment the statue scared me!
 Although the tour was two hours, time flew by.

 The Harry Potter themed tour is a good fit for all the Harry Potter fans in the family, from about age 6 to 60+.
 My 14-year old friend and I are both big Harry Potter fans.
 However, I was a little hazier than my travel companion on details like the symbol of the Order of the Phoenix.
 Therefore, I appreciated our guide Evan’s occasional reminders.

 If You Go…

 The Harry Potter themed tour is Griffins, Goblets, and Gold: A Wizarding Tour of the Metropolitan Museum of Art.
-ETC Custom Events offers the tour on Wednesdays, Saturdays, and Sundays, or by request.
-Book a tour by emailing ETC Custom Events.
+Fable and Lark offers the tour on Wednesdays, Saturdays, and Sundays, or by request.
 Public tours are $35 for adults; $25 for children.
 Private tours are $45 for adults; $35 for children.
 Feel free to come wearing wizarding robes.
 But be sure to leave wands behind.
 Wands make the Muggle guards nervous.